typestack/routing-controllers/README.md

     ```

     This way compression middleware will be applied for all actions of the `UserController` controller,
-    and will be executed *before* action execution.
+    and will be executed *before* its action execution.
+Same way you can use `@UseAfter` decorator here.

 4. If you want to use compression module globally for all controllers you can simply register it during bootstrap:

     ```typescript
+    import "reflect-metadata";
-    import {createServer} from "routing-controllers";
+    import {createExpressServer} from "routing-controllers";
-    import "reflect-metadata"; // this shim is required import "./UserController";  // we need to "load" our controller before call createServer. this is required let compression = require("compression");
+    import "./UserController";  // we need to "load" our controller before call createExpressServer. this is required let compression = require("compression");
-    let app = createServer(); // creates express app, registers all controller routes and returns you express app instance app.use(compression());
+    let app = createExpressServer(); // creates express app, registers all controller routes and returns you express app instance app.use(compression());
     app.listen(3000); // run express application
     ```